ExeqZ/simple-upload/README.md

 - The ARM template provisions a Linux App Service with Python 3.11.
 - Deploy using the Azure Portal or CLI as before.
+- After deployment, assign the "Storage Blob Data Contributor" role to the Web App's managed identity on the Storage Account.

 ## Security